Get to Know Us

 - Road Conditions

+It is compulsory to carry properly fitting snow chains when driving a two-wheel-drive vehicle between the June and October long weekends on Kosciuszko Road from the park boundary at Thredbo River.
+There are many places to buy chains in Jindabyne, and some will offer you a refund at the end of the season, should you wish to return your chains when you leave.
 Make sure you get your car serviced prior to heading to Jindabyne, as the cold can play havoc.
-Cars will require anti-freeze coolant – and a good trick is to also add a little methylated spirits to your windscreen wiper water, to help stop it freezing.
+Cars will require anti-freeze coolant – a good trick is to also add a little methylated spirits to your windscreen wiper water, to help stop it freezing.

 Should you be in a carpool with a fellow staff member or housemate, don't forget your manners!
 The offer of a little cash towards petrol will no doubt be gratefully received.

 - Travelling by Skitube